 Students will also be required to participate and present on the skills and knowledge that were acquired through the internship, and any key works or projects that were accomplished during their placement.
-Students will present to an audience of industry partners, University faculty, staff and students on April 3, 2020 at BDC Engage.

 INTERNSHIP SUPERVISION

 The student will have a primary site supervisor but will also be co-supervised by their faculty advisor.
 The co-supervisor will be responsible for assessing and providing feedback on the student's progression throughout the program.
 Midway through the placement, the site supervisor and student will each receive formative feedback to ensure a positive, healthy and productive learning environment with ample opportunity for growth.
 Any issues or concerns from the supervisor or the student will be brought to the attention of the Program Office, and every attempt will be made to arrive to an earnest resolution.